Stefy-M/FormAutomation/README.md

 # FormAutomation
-Script that automates the the filing of a form
+Script that automates the filing out of a form.